 Stakeholders Significance to the business Examples of engagement Examples of decisions impacted by the engagement Suppliers (e.g. our agent network) Strong working relationships with our suppliers is crucial to the effectiveness of our entire operation, enhancing our efficiency and creating value.
 Agent surveys, 'familiarisation trips' to allow agents to experience our product first-hand.
 Development of the agent portal to allow agents to track their application in our Admissions CRM and make conditional offers.
 Investment in development of the ONCAMPUS Agent Portal, which significantly improves service levels and efficiency for both agents and CEG.
 Employees Our people, including permanent and temporary workers, engaged as both employees and contractors, are what makes our business what it is.
 We rely on them to deliver our vision, uphold our values and culture, and to achieve against our strategic priorities, creating long term sustainable value for our shareholders and stakeholders.
 Our 'Let's Listen' programme (facilitated by an external provider) is the catalyst for 2-way dialogue and creates forums for improving CEG as a place to work and to achieve.
 Individual's personal objectives are derived as part of a cascade, aiding alignment with the group's strategic priorities at all levels.
 A multi-channel communications strategy keeps people informed and supports line managers to deliver.
-Permanent adoption of group agile working policy, allowing most workers to work from home for up to 50% of their scheduled workdays.
-Launch of enhanced employee benefits package, including the Global Employee Assistance Programme and a comprehensive review of leave policies covering sickness, parental and other forms of leave (including a "holiday purchase scheme" for additional annual leave).
-Executive Team roadshows to share information and celebrate successes.
+Review of group agile working policy, allowing most workers to work from home for up to 50% of their scheduled workdays, in consultation with employees.
+Formalisation of quarterly senior leadership team workshops, hosted by the executive team, to share information and celebrate successes.
+Increased investment in external training, including creation of CEG leadership programme.
 Internal learning and development content creation.
 Debt providers and banking partners By providing funds for the group's working capital and general corporate purposes, our debt providers play an important role in our business.
 Provision of annual budgets and monthly actual financial information to banking providers, annual senior management team presentation to lenders.
-Extension of (undrawn) RCF to provide continued liquidity.
-Robust new centre and investment case appraisal process, focusing on capital allocation and cash flows - decision not to participate in several tenders with unsuitable risk profiles.
+Part-repayment of external borrowing facilities, funded through cash generated from operations.